Seven FREQUENTLY ASKED QUESTIONS, plus THE BUG REPORT and KEY POINTS — Please Read…

 Drag and drop the white globes that appear along the route line of the ship when it is first created.
 Click on each white globe along the route as needed and drag it to change the route line to better follow the route you want.
 If you have an existing route for a ship and you want to change it, select the route in the edit screen and click on “Edit route line” in the lower left side of the route dialog box.
 When you do this you will see white globes appear along the route line.
 Drag and drop them as needed and then click on “Stop edit” and click the “Update” button.
 Because the route is no longer a straight line it will also have more distance than the initial straight line route.
-Distances shown on ship and airplane routes are ROUND-TRIP distances.
+Distances shown on ship routes are ROUND-TRIP.
 Shipping routes usually take the shortest path between port of origin and port of destination while also staying on water and away from land.

 Airplane routes are also drawn as straight lines between starting and destination facilities, and distances shown are ROUND-TRIP .
 You can usually leave airplane routes as straight lines because airplanes can fly over sea and land.
 Sometimes you may want to modify these straight lines to avoid restricted airspace and you would modify the initial route the same way that ship routes are modified.
 See more information about routes in Tips for Building Supply Chain Models – scroll down the the “Routes” section of that page.